Efficient Stable Population Protocols for Parity and Beyond: Introduction

 Efficient population protocols typically use {\em phase clocks} to synchronise computation.
 Most such clocks are designed to count $\Theta(\log n)$ parallel time, which, assisted by epidemic propagation, is sufficient to fully synchronise all agents in the population.
 Leader- or junta-based phase clocks operate with a fixed number of states~\cite{AngluinAE08,DBLP:journals/jacm/GasieniecS21}, and when nested, they can count any polylogarithmic duration.
 An alternative class consists of leaderless clocks that utilise $\Theta(\log n)$ states~\cite{DBLP:conf/soda/AlistarhAG18,DBLP:conf/focs/DotyEGSUS21}, enabling approximate parallel-time counting either as fixed-resolution clocks~\cite{DBLP:conf/focs/DotyEGSUS21} or as oscillators~\cite{DBLP:conf/soda/AlistarhAG18}.
 A more recent clock type, introduced in~\cite{DBLP:conf/stacs/GasieniecSS23}, supports counting $\Theta(n\log n)$ parallel time using a fixed number of states, leveraging either leaders or network connections in the network constructor model.

 In this paper, synchronisation is achieved via round counting by each agent, reinforced by leader-attributed fine-grained interaction counting and epidemic waves.
 This precise time-stamping system enables protocols with efficient {\em anomaly detection} through execution-time inconsistencies, essential for the MC+ protocols.

-\paragraph{MC+ Protocols} Our new computing paradigm relies on Monte Carlo protocols enhanced with {\em anomaly detection}, termed {\em MC+ protocols}.
-These either silently stabilise to the correct answer or detect efficiently an {\em anomaly}, triggering a slow (polynomial-time) but always correct solution.
-We distinguish between {\em clock anomalies}, caused by desynchronisation, and {\em protocol anomalies}, which arise from interactions between agents in conflicting states.
-We show that MC+ protocols are suitable building blocks for constructing more complex solutions.
-For detail see Section~\ref{sec:mc+}.
+For details, see Section~\ref{s:clock}.

+\paragraph{MC+ Paradigm} While fallback mechanisms for efficient stable population protocols are well explored in the literature, including for {\em leader election}~\cite{DBLP:conf/icalp/AlistarhG15,DBLP:conf/podc/BilkeCER17,DBLP:conf/soda/AlistarhAG18, DBLP:conf/soda/BerenbrinkKKO18,DBLP:journals/jacm/GasieniecS21,DBLP:conf/spaa/GasieniecSU19, DBLP:conf/stoc/BerenbrinkGK20} and {\em majority computation}~\cite{alistarh2015fastExactMajority,DBLP:conf/soda/AlistarhAEGR17,DBLP:conf/soda/AlistarhAG18,DBLP:conf/podc/BilkeCER17,MocquardAABS2015,mocquard2016optimal,Berenbrink_2020,ben2020log3,DBLP:conf/focs/DotyEGSUS21}, no clean “off‑the‑shelf” universal solution for the stable (and silent) composition of multiple efficient protocols is currently known.
+To address this gap, we propose the MC+ computing paradigm, for detail see Section~\ref{s:MC+}, which builds on this prior work and exhibits three key properties: {composability}, robust error detection with guaranteed recovery, and efficient execution.
+Together, these features provide a practical framework for constructing complex, yet easier‑to‑design and analyse, efficient stable (and silent) protocols.

+In this paper, the MC+ paradigm is applied to the parity problem to realise Algorithm~\ref{alg:parity} and is subsequently extended to the congruence problem within the population protocol framework in Algorithm~\ref{alg:congruence}.
+While the construction relies on several key components of the MC+ paradigm, including leader election, clocking and fallback mechanisms, the central novelty lies in the effective integration of the proposed weight system with majority computation.
+This combination forms the core counting mechanism, enabling efficient and coordinated computation within the protocol.